usnistgov/NISTIR-8112/NISTIR_Metadata.md

 **Privacy Considerations**: Provenance metadata reveal information about the relationship between the data source and the subject which could allow for profiling of the subject beyond the purpose of authorization and which the subject may not know is occurring.
 For example, the origin value could reveal employment status and location, socio-economic information, or even health history; all of which may have unintended and potentially negative consequences for a subject's privacy.

 Selection and use of these metadata elements should be carefully considered based on both authorization needs as well as a privacy risk assessment.
 For example, when leveraging attributes for access to moderate assurance level services that involve customers (i.e., non-enterprise users) it may be sufficient for the RP to request an attribute value’s verification method without the origin element-the value of which may not outweigh the risk to privacy.
 The original source of the information may not be essential as long as the value has been verified using an acceptable method.
-To the extent selection of these elements are operationally necessary, RPs may manage the privacy risk through additional policies such as limiting use of the value outside of the authorization process or retaining the record of the verification without the actual value.
+To the extent selection of these elements is operationally necessary, RPs may manage the privacy risk through additional policies such as limiting use of the value outside of the authorization process or retaining the record of the verification without the actual value.

 #### 3.2.1.2.
 Accuracy Metadata Elements